Twitter’s Apple Watch app has disappeared

 Plus, Twitter’s iOS app allowed you to make granular adjustments to the types of notifications you receive, so getting pushes on your Apple Watch didn’t become overwhelming or feel spammy.
 And, the app would not push notifications to both your Watch and iPhone at the same time – it would choose to send them to the platform you’re currently using.

+However, we understand that all is not lost for Twitter users who are Apple Watch owners as a part of this change – in fact, the notifications experience should be improved.
+While the removal of the Apple Watch app removes the ability to browse Twitter from the Watch, notifications will actually have more context than before.

+That’s because they’re now mirroring the iPhone notifications.
+That means you’ll see who sent a reply or DM and what it said, and can then respond.

-Twitter would not comment directly on the app’s removal, but offered a statement about notifications instead.
+Twitter would not comment directly on the app’s removal, but offered a statement about notifications that hints at its shift in focus to mirroring over the use of a native app.

 “We heard from people that notifications were the most helpful part of the Apple Watch Twitter experience.
 With this, we are focusing on supporting more robust, media-rich notifications.
 We are committed to providing the very best Twitter experience on iPhone, iPad, Apple TV and Apple Watch, and we’ll continue to iterate and improve our apps across all platforms,” said Dan Jackson, a Twitter spokesperson.